The History of the Clinical Child Psychology Program

 The program achieved independent APA Accreditation as a Clinical Program with an Emphasis in Clinical Child and Adolescent Psychology in 2001.
 This was a significant accomplishment in that the APA Committee on Accreditation was reluctant to accredit a “Specialty” program—voicing concern that a program that allowed specialization would neglect “broad and general” training.
 It is to Michael Roberts’ credit that he was able to demonstrate how specialty training allowed improved “broad and general” training (See Roberts, 2006, for additional coverage of this topic).
 The CCPP received reaccreditation from the APA's Commission on Accreditation in 2008 and 2015.

-In its more than 20 years, the Program has produced approximately 86 graduates, and is currently ranked in the top 10 public Clinical Psychology doctoral programs by U.S. News and World Report (2016).
-Our graduates hold positions in universities, medical centers, federal agencies, private practice, and community mental health centers, and are recognized for their leadership and scholarship in the field.
+In its more than 25 years, the Program has produced approximately 93 graduates, and is currently ranked in the top 20 Clinical Psychology doctoral programs by U.S. News and World Report (2020).
+Our alumni hold positions in universities, medical centers, federal agencies, private practices, and community mental health centers, and are recognized for their leadership and scholarship in the field.
 As students begin their training in the Clinical Child Psychology Program, they are reminded of the program’s rich traditions, expectations, and mission.
-The Program’s history becomes the students’ resource—and the students’ successes add to the Program’s legacy.
+The Program’s history becomes current students’ resource—and student and alumni successes add to the Program’s legacy.

 Footnote: 1.
 The original proposal for the degree program used the phrase "Child Clinical Psychology."
 The program and degree title were officially changed to "Clinical Child Psychology" by the Kansas Board of Regents on June 1, 1993.